Skip to driving guidance

 If You Are Stopped by Police While Driving

-Step-by-step guidance on how to handle a roadside stop calmly and correctly as a CBPM patient.
+Step-by-step help on how to handle a roadside stop calmly and correctly as a medical cannabis patient.

 Pull over safely, switch off the engine, and remain polite and cooperative throughout.
 Do not argue, raise your voice, or become confrontational.
 Your attitude during a stop can influence how the encounter proceeds.